How to start an EV charging business

 5. Data management: The system can store and organize data on charging sessions, customer usage, and revenue.
 This can be useful for tracking performance and making informed business decisions.

-6. Access control: The system can control access to the charging stations, via key fobs or RFID cards or online Apps.
+6. Access control: The system can control access to the charging stations via key fobs, RFID cards, or online Apps.

 7. Pricing and rate management: The system can handle dynamic pricing, allowing you to set different rates for different times of day or different types of customers.